megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

   proposition of type P long value

-value of that box if required, that value is important in case if Box is coin Box, otherwise it will be used in custom logic only.
-In common case for non-Coin box it could be always equal 1
+If the box type is a Coin-Box then this value is required and will contain data such as coin value.
+In the case of a Non-Coin box this value would only be used in custom logic and cannot be null.
+Typically we would set this value to 1.

 So the creation of new Custom Box Data will be created in following way:
 ``public class CustomBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CustomBox, CustomBoxData>``